jolonf/bitcom-protocols/repo-protocol.md

 - `version` - A version string, e.g. '1.0.0'.
 There is no specific format for the version string, any characters are acceptible.
 - `website` - A link to a website for the repo.
 - `github` - A link to the GitHub repo.
+- `hidden` - (`1` or `0`) If the value is `1` then it is requested that this repo is not returned in search results.
+This can not be enforced and is only a recommendation.

 If information about the creator of the respository is required add one or more [Attribution Protocols](https://github.com/jolonf/bitcom-protocols/blob/master/attribution-protocol.md).